-Sending your kids to school or nursery with a healthy packed lunch is important.
-What they eat throughout the day can not only support their growth and development, but fuel their ability to learn, concentrate and play.
+Sending your child to school or nursery with a healthy packed lunch is important.
+What they eat throughout the day supports their growth and development, and also fuels their ability to learn, concentrate and play.
 This blog will help you to plan healthy nutritious packed lunches for your little one.

 Healthy Packed Lunch for Kids Checklist

-Use the checklist below when preparing your kids packed lunch to make sure it contains the variety of food they need to grown and develop.
+Use the checklist below when preparing your child’s packed lunch to make sure it contains the variety of food they need to grown and develop.

 First Steps Nutrition have lots of great lunchbox ideas which we have shared below.
 You can you check out lots more in their resource Eating well: Packed lunches for 1-4 year olds